bflaven/deploy-a-streamlit-app-with-heroku/README.md

 ```

 ## The example given by heroku: install heroku-cli and deploy python app with heroku

+**Some of the steps extracted from a tutorial given by Heroku to deploy a sample app.
+The sample app is not a streamlit one, it is a dash application.**

 **(1.1) Install the Heroku CLI**
 - It requires Git installed